boeni-industries/aico/docs/concepts/memory/ams.md

 - No neural network training required

 **How It Works**: Each skill maintains Beta distribution parameters (α, β) representing success/failure counts.
 Thompson Sampling draws from these distributions to balance exploration (trying uncertain skills) vs. exploitation (using proven skills).

+**Key Point**: This learns which **prompt template to select**, not how to modify the LLM.
+Skills are pre-written prompt templates (e.g., "Be concise", "Provide detailed explanation").
+Thompson Sampling learns which template works best in each context through statistical learning from user feedback.

 **Implementation** (`shared/aico/ai/memory/behavioral/thompson_sampling.py`):
 ```python